scr-00/DataArt/README.md

 # 🎶 Coldplay Live Concert Timeline

 ## Stage 1: Static Skeleton (HTML)
 This project is a timeline-based web app that showcases Coldplay's most iconic live concerts.
-The goal of this first stage is to create a static HTML structure that will later be enhanced with dynamic content, filters, and interactivity.
+The goal of this first stage was to create a static HTML structure that will later be enhanced with dynamic content, filters, and interactivity.

 ### 🔧 Features in This Stage
 - **Header**: Includes the app logo (Coldplay Live Timeline) and a theme toggle button (currently non-functional).